 - Single-character commands, e.g., fast query commands, consist only of one ASCII character.
-The ASCII character is written as combination of # and the character code in decimal format, e.g., as #24. - \IDN? (for GPIB compatibility).
+The ASCII character is written as combination of # and the character code in decimal format, e.g., as #24. - IDN? (for GPIB compatibility).

 The command mnemonic is not case-sensitive.
-The command mnemonic and all arguments (e.g., axis identifiers, channel identifiers, parameters, etc.) must be separated from each other by a space (SP).
-The command line ends with the termination character (LF).
+The command mnemonic and all arguments (e.g., axis identifiers, channel identifiers, parameters, etc.) must be separated from each other by a space (\overline{SP}).
+The command line has to be terminated with a line feed (\overline{LF}).